 1. Watch our welcome video

 In less than two minutes, you’ll find out how we can support you to make informed choices about your future.
-All our appointments and events this term will be offered online.
 Visit our website to find out more.

 2. Get to know your application timescales

 We’ve produced a handy online guide to the application timescales for applying for work experience, graduate jobs and further study options.
 We don’t want you to miss out, so take a look and get to know what you need to do and when.
 You may feel that you’ve only just started, but some deadlines can be as early as October and November!

 3. Add our virtual careers fairs to your calendar

 Local, national and international recruiters are always keen to talk to Nottingham students about their job opportunities.
 This term our careers fairs will be online and the platform is really easy to use.
 We recommend you log in before the day of the fair to have a look around and upload your CV.